jellyfin/jellyfin.org/docs/general/quick-start/windows.md

     ![Caddy Download](/images/docs/quick-start/windows/caddyinst-1.png)

-3. Create a new folder under `C:\` and name it `caddy`
+3. Create a new folder under `C:\Program Files` and name it `caddy`.
+Confirm the operation if prompted.

     ![Create Caddy folder](/images/docs/quick-start/windows/caddyinst-2.png)

-4. move the downloaded exe file to the folder and rename it to `caddy.exe`
+4. move the downloaded exe file to the folder and rename it to `caddy.exe`.
+Confirm the operation if prompted.

     ![Place Caddy exe](/images/docs/quick-start/windows/caddyinst-3.png)